Indoor rower: Recovery

 The recovery is a slow slide back to the initial part of the stroke, it gives the rower time to recover from the previous stroke.
 During the recovery, the actions are in reverse order of the drive.
 The recovery is initiated by the extensions of the arms until fully extended in front of the body.
 The torso is then engaged by pivoting at the hips to move the torso in front of the hips.
 Weight transfers from the back of the seat to the front of the seat at this time.
 When the hands come over the knees, the legs are bent at the knees, moving the slide towards the front of the machine.
 As the back becomes more parallel to the thighs, the recovery is completed when the shins are perpendicular to the ground.
 At this point the recovery transitions to the catch for the next stroke.

 Sport

 The first indoor rowing competition was held in Cambridge, Massachusetts, in February 1982 with participation of 96 on-water rowers who called themselves the "Charles River Association of Sculling Has-Beens", hence the acronym, "CRASH-B".
 The core events for indoor rowing competitions that are currently competed in at the World Rowing Indoor Championships are the individual 500m, individual 2000m, individual 1 hour, and 3-minute teams event.
 Events at other indoor rowing competitions include the mile and the 2500-meter.

 Most competitions are organised into categories based on sex, age, and weight class.

+Esports

+Various indoor exercise softwares such as MyWhoosh, Kinomap, and EXR (app) allow for users to do workouts or races online against other rowers via an indoor rower.

+In December 2023, the International Olympic Committee partnered with Kinomap to allow users to simulate Paris 2024 Olympic courses on indoor rowers.